-Review of Legal and Regulatory Compliance: The Audit Committee reviewed the legal and regulatory compliance of BPP's business operations and policies.
+- 3. Review of Legal and Regulatory Compliance: The Audit Committee reviewed the legal and regulatory compliance of BPP's business operations and policies.
 The Corporate Compliance Department is responsible for auditing and monitoring legal and regulatory compliance, and it regularly reports compliance issues and monitoring results to the management and the Audit Committee.
 In addition, the Company reported risk management and internal audit results covering key compliance risks.
 The Company utilized the Compliance in-Hand application to oversee the compliance risk of the Company and its subsidiaries in each country via an online system.
-Additionally, the Laws in-Hand application was used to keep track of recent laws and regulatory that may cause conflicts of interest between the Company, its subsidiaries, and other related parties.
+Additionally, the Laws in-Hand application was used to keep track of recent laws and regulatory updates in all the countries where BPP operates. - 4.
+Review of Related Party Transactions: The Audit Committee reviewed related party transactions or transactions that may cause conflicts of interest between the Company, its subsidiaries, and other related parties.
 The Committee used the related party transactions policy as a guideline for the review and treated these transactions as transactions on an arm's length basis.
 This is to ensure that the transactions were carried out under fair conditions for the sake of the Company's and stakeholders' benefits and did not involve any transfer of interest.
-The transactions must also be fair and reasonable in compliance with the laws and regulations of the Stock the risk management process and monitored key risks that may have posed threats to the Company's business operations.
+The transactions must also be fair and reasonable in compliance with the laws and regulations of the Stock Exchange of Thailand (SET) and the Office of the Securities and Exchange Commission (SEC). - 5.
+Governance of Risk Management System: The Audit Committee reviewed the efficiency and effectiveness of the risk management process and monitored key risks that may have posed threats to the Company's business operations.
 This includes risk management in Cybersecurity and other information technology-related risks in the overview of the organization.
 The Audit Committee also quarterly monitored the progress of the management of key risks and changing situations which affected the operations.
 The Audit Committee has established mitigation measures, emphasizing systematic and sustainable management, to timely respond to rapidly changing business scenarios and trends.
 There is a clearly written policy on risk management as stipulated in the Risk Management Policy and the Charter of Risk Management Committee, which was approved by the Board of Directors.
 The Committee convenes regular meetings to assess risks.
-The Risk Management Policy has been communicated to all units of BPP, including its subsidiaries and joint ventures, to enable efficient
+The Risk Management Policy has been communicated to all units of BPP, including its subsidiaries and joint ventures, to enable efficient management and mitigation of risks across the organization. - 6.
 The Appointment of the External Auditor and Determination of the Audit Fee for 2024: The Audit Committee considered the selection of external auditors based on BPP's evaluation criteria, which included independence, timeliness, quality, professional standards, and reasonable audit fees.
 The qualifications of the selected external auditors met the requirements of the Stock Exchange of Thailand.
-For 2024, the Audit Committee proposed the appointment of auditors to the Board of Directors for consideration and submission to the 2024 Annual
+For 2024, the Audit Committee proposed the appointment of auditors to the Board of Directors for consideration and submission to the 2024 Annual General Meeting of Shareholders for approval.
+The following individuals were nominated: